Deep technical comparison

 Comis

-Kernel-enforced exec sandbox wraps every shell command in a filesystem namespace (bubblewrap on Linux, sandbox-exec on macOS).
-Agents can only access their workspace, graph shared directory, and system binaries.
+Exec sandboxing is configured by default, with kernel-backed filesystem isolation where the host supports it (bubblewrap on Linux, sandbox-exec on macOS).
+Agents can be limited to their workspace, graph shared directory, and approved system binaries.

 Extensibility